 After medical visits, it was determined that these boys had been using body products made with tea tree (Melaleuca alternifolia) essential oil and/or lavender (Lavandula angustifolia) essential oil.
 The doctor, diagnosing the boys with Gynecomastia (the official term for breast growth in males), suggested changing the shampoo/soap the children used and after a few months, purportedly the problem disappeared.
 So a connection was made between the above mentioned essential oils and hormone disruption.
 The doctor then alerted the National Institute of Health (NIH) as to his findings, as he should have.

 You may think that in these few cases, essential oils must be the cause, however, the determination of the cause it's not so cut and dried.
 What was not mentioned is that some prepubescent boys have naturally occurring Gynecomastia, which usually resolves itself within 6 months.
 It turns out that there was never an actual study to truly verify if those essential oils actually caused Gynecomastia.

 “This raises the question of whether those warnings were issued prematurely as there is no current epidemiological or clinical evidence of a causal relationship between prepubertal gynecomastia or any other form of endocrine disruption and the use of essential oil-based personal care products.(1)”

 What does this mean?
-Should we stop using these oils?
-Hold on!
-Don't throw away your Essential Oils!
-One single study or a notification from one or two doctors on their findings never is enough to show proof.
-The quality of the research plays a huge part.
+Should you stop using essential oils?
+My best advice is to first take purported statements with a grain of salt.
+One single study or a notification from one or two doctors is never enough to show proof - quality of research plays a huge part.

-Dose-response assessments (such as how much exposure is safe, what is the threshold level?);
+Dose-response assessments (such as how much exposure is safe, what is the threshold level)?

-Whether environmental factors play a part
+Do environmental factors play a part?